Skip to main content

 Tag Usage

-3. Scroll down the Object details page to the Tags section.
+• Reviewing Tags: Scroll down the Object details page to the Tags section, where you can see all tags currently associated with that particular object.

 Quick Tip